-Service Zone: It’s where the server should be located to perform his serves (Rule 7.1); it is bounded by the line that is at 3.25 meters from the net, the side walls and the bottom wall.
+Service Zone: It’s where the server should be located to perform its serves (Rule 7.1); it is bounded by the line that is at 3.25 meters from the net, the side walls and the bottom wall.

 Reception Zone: It’s the area between the net, center serving line, the line that goes from side to side of the court (from its 6 meters width) and the side of glass and/or wall which close that perimeter.
 The lines on the floor are included.

-Red and/or Attack Zone: This is the area which occupies 1 meter for each side of the net, delineated by a dashed line and in the full width of the court, this area should be differentiated unfailingly with the red color.
+Red and/or Attack Zone: This is the area which occupies 1 meter for each side of the net, delineated by a dashed line and in the full width of the court; this area should be differentiated unfailingly with the red color.

-Exterior Zone Exterior: It includes all the exterior to the playing field delimited by the walls and in which the same rules apply as in the Red Zone and / or Attack but without being allowed the bounce on the floor, that is, the game must always be aerial.
-Being in that zone a player will be allowed to pass the ball to the opposite field or play with his partner in the event that they still have passes available, either by the same access zone or above the maximum height of the field of play bounded by the metal grate.
+Exterior Zone Exterior: It includes the entire exterior to the playing field delimited by the walls and in which the same rules apply as in the Red Zone and / or Attack but without being allowed the bounce on the floor, that is, the game must always be aerial.
+Being in that zone a player will be allowed to pass the ball to the opposite field or play with its partner in the event that they still have passes available, either by the same access zone or above the maximum height of the field of play bounded by the metal grate.